 What Is Networking?

-If you’ve successfully joined a club or group, you already know how networking works.
+If you’ve joined a club or group, you already know how it works.
 Networking involves establishing relationships with people within the same industry or area of interest.
-Its goal is to create connections based on an exchange of experience and mutual professional growth.
-Building a strong network can lead to career opportunities you may otherwise miss and make a huge difference when applying for jobs.
+The goal of professional networking is to create connections based on an exchange of experience and mutual professional growth.

 Why Is Networking Important?

-The more people you know in your field of work, the more opportunities you’ll have to grow and learn in your career.
+Building a strong network can lead to career opportunities you may otherwise miss and make a huge difference when applying for jobs.
+And the more people you connect with, the more opportunities you’ll have to grow and learn in your career.
 Your professional network can become integral to your search for new jobs, career development, and learning opportunities.

-Today’s job market is highly competitive, with many people choosing to change jobs or switch careers.
-A well-written resume and interview preparedness can take you far.
+A well-written resume and interview preparedness can take you far in your job search.
 But if you have a connection with someone at a company, you already have a foot in the door.
-You can ask them for advice or about any opportunities that could use your skill set.
+You can ask them for advice or about any opportunities that could be a good match for your skill set.

 “Although you might not see the benefit to networking right away, simply having a connection with someone will help you later on when you are looking for a new career,” says Jim Sullivan, CEO of JCS Recruitment.
 “You are able to reach out to them to see if there may be opportunities for you in their company, or they might remember you and reach out when something becomes available.”